Helle Tem Cover

 star_half

 This knife is one of the greatest survival knives of all time, but it is also a fantastic bushcraft knife.
-Issued to Swedish Airforce pilots as their survival knife since 1995 the original F1 features a blade of laminated VG10 steel.
-Laminated blades offer a very hard edge of harder steel sandwiched between softer steel which gives the knife more flexibility and protects the more brittle edge, and this gives a knife excellent edge retention as well as strength.
+Issued to Swedish Airforce pilots as their survival knife since 1995, the original F1 features a blade of laminated VG10 steel.
+Laminated blades offer a hard edge of harder steel sandwiched between softer steel which gives the knife more flexibility and protects the more brittle edge, giving a knife excellent edge retention and strength.
 This particular version of the F1 features a blade of ‘3G’ steel, laminated powder steel, which is an upgrade from the original VG10 and offers a harder edge of 62 HRC on the Rockwell hardness scale.

-The convex edge of this knife might not be the typical grind for a Scandinavian knife but actually, over time even knives with ‘perfect’ flat bevels become slightly convex over time with repeated sharpening.
-The benefit of this kind of convex grind is that it keeps plenty of metal behind the edge of the blade making it very strong and therefore unlikely to roll or chip even if the blade steel is quite hard.
+The convex edge of this knife might not be the typical grind for a Scandinavian knife.
+Still, over time, even knives with ‘perfect’ flat bevels become slightly convex with repeated sharpening.
+The benefit of this convex grind is that it keeps plenty of metal behind the blade’s edge, making it very strong and, therefore, unlikely to roll or chip even if the blade steel is quite hard.

 3. Helle Temagami